Hours: Studio & Showroom open Tues-Sat while artist is working, or by appointment.

 Focusing on museum quality installations showcasing emerging artists, Copro also exhibits many established and master painters.
 Placing works in museums and private collections throughout the world, Copro strives to assist collectors new and experienced in building the most exciting collections possible.

-After the Sunday, May 8 matinee, please join us for an informal discussion with the cast and creative staff of City Garage’s Othello/Desdemona.
+After the 3:00pm performance on Sunday, June 11, please join us for an informal discussion with the cast and crew.

 Visit www.citygarage.org/ for more information.